trujivan/Apply-Lightweight-Fine-Tuning-to-a-Foundation-Model/README.md

 # Apply-Lightweight-Fine-Tuning-to-a-Foundation-Model
 This GitHub project focuses on the application of a lightweight fine-tuning technique to enhance a foundational machine learning model.

-Certainly!
-Below is a sample README file for the project titled "Implementing Lightweight Fine-Tuning on a Foundation Model":

 ---

 # Lightweight Fine-Tuning on a Foundation Model